aws-deadline/deadline-cloud-for-after-effects/README.md

 1. Then follow the troubleshooting steps above for Python for your respective OS and verify that deadline is on your $PATH.
 1. If you have multiple Python installations and manage Deadline via Pip, verify that the Python on your $PATH is the Python that managed your Deadline installation.
 This can be done by running `python -m pip list` and `python3 -m pip list` to verify this.

+### Error: Missing job template at /Applications/Adobe After Effects 2025/Scripts/ScriptUI Panels/DeadlineCloudSubmitter_Assets/JobTemplate

+This error occurs when the `DeadlineCloudSubmitter_Assets` folder is missing or not located next to the `DeadlineCloudSubmitter.jsx` script file.

+1. Locate where your `DeadlineCloudSubmitter.jsx` script is installed or moved to.
+2. Ensure the `DeadlineCloudSubmitter_Assets` folder is in the same directory as the script.
+3. If the assets folder is missing, copy it from your original installation source to the same location as the JSX script.
+4. Restart After Effects and try running the submitter again.

 ### Warning: Unsupported After Effects Version Detected

 This means you are using an After Effects version that is not available in the deadline-cloud Conda channel, For example, if you're using After Effects 24.3, but the channel only supports 24.6.